lasyaMundrathi/Ecommerce-chatbot/README.md

     ```bash
     pip install -r requirements.txt
 4. **Set Up Environment Variablesy**
+    a.
 Create a .env file in the project directory.
+    b.
 Define the necessary environment variables, such as database connection strings       and API keys.
 5. **Run the Application**
 Start the Flask application:
     ```bash